-Engineer API’s into individually deployable and manageable assets.
-Each API is engineered to be individually deployable as its own package, and not grouped together with other API’s into a package of API’s.
+Engineer APIs into individually deployable and manageable assets.
+Each API is engineered to be individually deployable as its own package, and not grouped together with other APIs into a package of APIs.
 A package has only 1 API.
-This allows the API to be an individual unit of work that can be governed, managed, version controlled, tested at the lowest level of granularity.
+This allows the API to be an individual unit of work that can be governed, managed, version controlled, and tested at the lowest level of granularity.
 It provides flexibility to control the API for operations, sustainment, and re-usability.

-Create an API Catalog/Repository that is a catalyst for re-usability.
-By managing the microservice individually, they can be published into the API Catalog for API Consumers to discover them.
-All API Consumers should check API Catalog for existing API’s for re-usability, before developing a new API.
-(This helps keep the TCO low, as its less IT assets to manage.)
-If the existing API is a “near fit”, but not an “exact fit”, the API Consumer should consider requesting to the API Provider to make a change to the existing API or create a new API that is an “exact fit”, instead of the API Consumer requesting a net new API engineered from the Provider.
+Create an API Catalog (i.e a Repository) that is a catalyst for re-usability.
+By managing the microservices individually, they can be published into the API Catalog for API Consumers to discover them.
+All API Consumers should check the API Catalog for existing APIs for re-usability, before developing a new API.
+This helps keep the TCO low, as it results in fewer IT assets to manage.
+If an existing API is a “near fit,” but not an “exact fit,” the API Consumer should consider requesting the API Provider make a change to the existing API to create a new version of the API that is an “exact fit,” instead of the API Consumer requesting a new API.